f5alliances/f5_provisioner/docker/README.md

 ## Access the Lab

-Workbench information is stored in a local directory named after the workshop (e.g. TESTWORKSHOP1/instructor_inventory.txt) after the provisioner is run and is succesful.
+Workbench information is stored in a local directory named after the workshop (e.g. TESTWORKSHOP1/instructor_inventory.txt) after the provisioner is run and is successful.
 Example:

    ```handlebars
    [all:vars]